FoxOfFire/IsoCardWar/CONTRIBUTING.md

 pyenv versions
 ```

-You should see `3.12.9` in the list of avalible versions.
+You should see `3.12.9` in the list of available versions.

 ### Clone the repository